tellosofia/Gans_Data-Engineering/README.md

 - **Cloud Services:** AWS Lambda, AWS CloudWatch

 ## Expected Outcomes
 The project will result in an efficient data pipeline that collects and stores real-time data to predict e-scooter movements.
 This will help Gans improve scooter availability and operational efficiency.
-Key deliverables include a fully operational data pipeline and a Medium article detailing the project.
+Key deliverables include a fully operational data pipeline and a Medium article detailing a subject covered during the project.